isaquetp/isaquetp/README.md

 Here are some ideas to get you started:

 -->
+brazillian here, i talk pt-br/english

-- 🌱 I’m currently learning python
+- 🌱 im currently learning
-- 😳 Ask me about anything, if i can, i'll help ya
+- 😳 ask me about anything, if i can, i'll help ya
-- 🫦 How to reach me: just do my exercises and get the practice!
+- 🫦 love anime and coding
-- 🫣 Pronouns: he/him
+- 🫣 pronouns: he/him

-- 💩 Fun fact: i'm studying with an single core(celeron 925), lmao
+- im not smart 💩💩💩💩💩